ntcuong2103/math_online_egat/Readme.md

 - Place the CROHME dataset files in the `data/` directory as referenced in the scripts.
 - The repository expects subfolders like `Test2014_primitive_json`, `Crohme_all_LGs`, etc.

-## Citation

-If you use this code, please cite the original authors and the CROHME dataset.

-## License

-MIT License (or specify if different).